davidrocha9/FEUP-IART/Proj1/README.md

 ## Prerequisites:

-The game was developed using [Python](https://www.python.org) 3 and some of its modules that need to be previously installed:
+The game was developed using [Python](https://www.python.org) 3, that needs to be installed and some of its modules:

 - [Pygame](https://www.pygame.org/)